konkontos/docker-symfony/README.md

 # Overview

-Base image for Symfony projects.
+Docker app (primarily) for Symfony projects.

-Comes with composer, Apache 2.4, PHP 7 and SSL support.
+Comes with PHP Composer, Apache 2.4, PHP 7, MariaDB, PHPMyAdmin and SSL support.

 # Build

-`docker build --no-cache --rm --build-arg ssl=off -t handmadeapps/symfony .`
+`docker build --no-cache --rm --build-arg SYMFONY_USE_SSL=off -t handmadeapps/symfony .`

 OR

-`docker build --no-cache --rm --build-arg ssl=on -t handmadeapps/symfony .`
+`docker build --no-cache --rm --build-arg SYMFONY_USE_SSL=on -t handmadeapps/symfony .`

 Depending on the **ssl** option Apache is setup with the appropriate default file.

 # Volumes and Environment vars.

 ## App content